Ričardas Berankis: 2010: Grand Slam debut at Wimbledon

-2011: First Grand Slam third round on debut at the Australian Open
+2011: Major third round on debut at the Australian Open

 Berankis started the year at the Brisbane International, where he went through the qualifying draw and defeated Arnaud Clément in the first round of the main draw.
 He lost in the second round to Florian Mayer, in three sets.

 At the Australian Open, Berankis had his first direct entry to the main draw of a Grand Slam event.
 In the first round, he defeated local Marinko Matosevic.
 In the second round, Berankis won by retirement against then world No. 21 David Nalbandian.
 He was defeated by David Ferrer in the third round, where Berankis won only five games in three sets.

 In February, Berankis played at the SAP Open, where he reached quarterfinals in singles and doubles.
 In the first two rounds of singles draw Berankis defeated Benjamin Becker and Donald Young, then he lost to the eventual champion Milos Raonic, in two tight sets.
 Berankis' next tournament was the Regions Morgan Keegan Championships, where he lost to the eventual champion Andy Roddick in the first round, in three sets.
 In the first round of the Delray Beach International Tennis Championships, he again lost to the eventual champion Juan Martín del Potro, in straight sets.

 At the beginning of March, Berankis came back to Europe to represent Lithuania in the Davis Cup tie against Estonia in Tallinn.
 He won both of his singles matches against Jaak Põldma and Jürgen Zopp, the recent one took 20 games in the fifth set and 3 hours 46 minutes in total to decide the winner.
 In doubles match Berankis partnering Dovydas Šakinis lost to Jürgen Zopp and Mait Künnap.